This recipe is based on one that Alice's mother was taught at

 Roll each piece into a ball in your hands and then squash

-each one into a flat, round, cake about 1 cm thick.
+each one into a flat, round, cake just under 1 cm thick.

 Heat a generous knob of butter in a frying pan and add the